-- Development and implementation of monitoring/research strategy for potential marine renewable and salmonid interactions.
-This work, which will increase our understanding of coastal migration routes for smolts and returning adults is also of relevance to understanding interactions between wild fish and aquaculture; - Scottish Government and salmon farming industry match-funded research through the Scottish Aquaculture Research forum (SARF) into any measurable impact from sea lice in a Scottish context; - Marine Scotland is undertaking a 3-year project to identify areas of opportunity and restriction for aquaculture which will include consideration of the risk to wild salmonids; - Scottish Government and SEPA funded work to improve auto DEPOMOD modelling tool to further enhance the sensitivity of the tool for SEPA discharge consents; - Scottish Government (jointly funded by industry)funded research to develop shelf modelling and sea lice dispersal modelling; and - Scotland's Aquaculture Database and Website has been developed in partnership by Marine Scotland, The Crown Estate, Scottish Environment Protection Agency, and The Food Standards Agency in Scotland.
-This brings together data collected by regulators about Aquaculture in Scotland and makes it accessible through a data search tool and an interactive map. - FHI proactive publication of operational activity.
+- Development and implementation of monitoring/research strategy for potential marine renewable and salmonid interactions; - Scottish Government and salmon farming industry match-funded research through the Scottish Aquaculture Research forum (SARF) into any measurable impact from sea lice in a Scottish context; - Marine Scotland is undertaking a 3-year project to identify areas of opportunity and restriction for aquaculture which will include consideration of the risk to wild salmonids; - Scottish Government and SEPA funded work to improve auto DEPOMOD modelling tool to further enhance the sensitivity of the tool for SEPA discharge consents; - Scottish Government funded research to develop shelf modelling and sea lice modelling; and - Scotland's Aquaculture Database and Website is being developed in partnership by Marine Scotland, The Crown Estate, Scotlish Environment Protection Agency, and The Food Standards Agency in Scotland.
+This brings together data collected by regulators about Aquaculture in Scotland and makes it accessible through a data search tool and an interactive map.